-The Fed rate affects short-term debt most of all, and credit card rates are tied directly to it.
-If you operate your business from a credit card and don’t pay it off every month, you’ll start paying more in interest as rates rise.
+The Fed rate affects short-term debt most of all, and credit card rates are tied directly to it via the prime rate.
+If you operate your business from a credit card and don’t pay it off every month, your interest payments follow those rising prime rates.

 Do You Really Need a New Truck?

-Like credit cards, auto loans are tied to the prime rate, which is tied to the Fed rate.
+Like credit cards, auto loans and bank loans relate to the prime rate.
+This is tied closely with the Fed rate.
 You’ll have to pay back a lower interest rate on loans when the Fed rate is low.
-If the rate is rising, lock that loan in soon or wait and pay cash when you can afford it.
+If the rate rises, lock that loan in soon or wait and pay cash when you can afford it.

 Remodelers Will Feel it More

-If your client base is full of people using a home equity loan to cover their remodeling or renovation costs, you’re likely to feel the Fed rate increase more.
-HELOC (home equity line of credit) is in the same boat as credit cards and auto loans, tied to the prime rate.
+If your client base includes a large number of people using a home equity loan to cover their remodeling or renovation costs, any Fed rate increases affect you even more.
+HELOC (home equity line of credit) is in the same boat as credit cards and auto loans.
+Banks and lenders tie them to the prime rate.
 As the Fed rate goes up or down, so does that HELOC rate.

 Educate Your New Construction Clients

 There’s a common fear that the Fed rate drives mortgage rates, but the truth is that there’s very little direct effect.
 Mortgage rates stayed pretty stable in 2017 despite three Fed rate hikes.
-They’ve been rising steadily in 2018, though.
+They rose roughly a point in 2018 after four more hikes.

-Mortgage-backed securities—where your mortgage and thousands of others get wrapped up together in an investment vehicle – are what drives mortgage rates much more directly.
-If they are less attractive to buyers, rates need to increase to offer a better return for the investors.
+Mortgage-backed securities—where your mortgage and thousands of others get wrapped up together in an investment vehicle—drive mortgage rates much more directly.
+If buyers find these less attractive, rates need to increase to offer a better return for the investors.

 Nothing stalls home sales like fear.
-If you’re targetting higher-value homes, you’re likely including features that other builders use as upgrades.
+If you target higher-value homes, you may include features that other builders consider upgrades.
 Pull back on that some to offer a lower starting price.
-Your buyers will feel like their getting a good value and are more likely to buy upgrades with that mindset.
+Your buyers will feel like they’re getting a good value and have the mindset to buy upgrades.

-One big thing to note here – don’t act embarrassed or feel like you need to beat around the bush with escalation clauses.
-Explain to your client why its there and be upfront about it.
-Be prepared to at least discuss alternative materials that are being produced in the US and won’t go up in price due to tariffs.
+One big thing to note here: Don’t act embarrassed or feel like you need to beat around the bush with escalation clauses.
+Explain to your client why it’s there and be upfront about it.
+Be prepared to at least discuss alternative materials that you can source from the USA and won’t go up in price due to tariffs.